makerdao/community/governance/polls/Ratification Poll - Add Strategic Marcomms Core Unit - July 12, 2021.md

 ## Review

-The community may vote in this poll to express support or opposition to Add Strategic Marcomms Core Unit being accepted and implemented in the Maker Protocol.
+The community may vote in this poll to express support or opposition to the Strategic Marcomms Core Unit being accepted and implemented in the Maker Protocol.

 ### Add Strategic Marcomms Core Unit